Geography

 Japan Sea & Okhotsk Sea

-Russia (Between Sakhalin Island and Asian mainland)
+Russia (Between Sakhalin Island and the Asian mainland)

 28.